intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 cd llama-cpp
 ```

-### Initialize llama.cpp with BigDL-LLM
+### Initialize llama.cpp with IPEX-LLM

-Then you can use following command to initialize `llama.cpp` with BigDL-LLM:
+Then you can use following command to initialize `llama.cpp` with IPEX-LLM:
 ```eval_rst
 .. tabs::
    .. tab:: Linux